 Welcome to Grambling State University's Department of History and Geography.

-The History and Geography Department offers courses in European, Asian, and American history, as well as a variety of courses in Philosophy and Geography.
+The History and Geography Department offers courses in European, African, and American history, as well as a variety of courses in topics such as race, gender, and digital humanities.
 The Department serves a wide range of students, and the professors encourage every student to attend graduate and professional schools in a number of disciplines.
-The Department has experts in the History of the U.S. National guard, German philosophy, Louisiana History, African and Asian Geography, southern History, and African American women's History, just to name a few fields.
+The Department has experts in the history of the African Diaspora, Latin American history, southern history, Mediterranean history, and African American women's history, just to name a few fields.